tltommu/CourseApp2.0/README.md

 ## Sidenote3( As of 4 April, 2025)
 Finally Successfully connected to a on premise SQL database, thank you [DigitalTechJoint](https://www.youtube.com/watch?app=desktop&v=jT8eA9A7qXE&ab_channel=DigitalTechJoint)'s guide to help me pinpointing bug was wrong connectionstring.

+## Sidenote 4 ( As of 20 April, 2025)
+Successfully using google authentication to verify and create account for users to leave comment.
+Added basic app logic such that only the creator of the comment can edit/delete their comment.